Tunworth: Buildings

 The little downland church of All Saints, Tunworth, is part of the benefice of Upton Grey.
 The church is 12th century.
 The church has Norman origins, though the only real sign of this, after the Victorian restoration, is a window on the north (far) side of the church.
 A notable grave in the churchyard is that of Colonel Julian Berry, son of the 1st Viscount Camrose of Hackwood Park.

 Amenities

-Tunworth has one amenity, a bench, placed at the village high point.
-In 2012, an oak was planted by the bench to mark the Diamond Jubilee of Elizabeth II.
+There is a bench at the village high point.
+In 2012, an oak was planted beside the bench to mark the Diamond Jubilee of Elizabeth II.
 There was a school in Tunworth, but this was closed down in the 1950s.
 Most children now attend either a Basingstoke School or Long Sutton School.

 Economy

 The economy of Tunworth is mainly based in the service industry.
 The land around Tunworth is cultivated, meaning that there is some agriculture.
 In the past, successful race horses have been bred in Tunworth.
 A large proportion of Tunworth residents do not work, as Tunworth has a significant number of older people.